24f3000060/hospital-management-system-v1/README.md

-# hospital-management-system-v1
+# hospital management system-v1
+* Hospitals need efficient systems to manage patients, doctors, appointments, and treatments.
+Currently, many hospitals use manual registers or disconnected software, which makes it difficult to manage records, avoid scheduling conflicts, and track patient history.
-This is a Hospital Management System (HMS) web application that allows Admins, Doctors, and Patients to interact with the system based on their roles.
+* This is a Hospital Management System (HMS) web application that allows Admins, Doctors, and Patients to interact with the system based on their roles.